KRakeesh04/s1/src/content/docs/index.md

 ## License

+All of the content in this website is **INTENDED FOR MY PERSONAL USE ONLY**.

-This whole website and its content are licensed by
+Your use of the content is licensed by
 [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).

 Your are free to